 The first step in your customer experience strategy is to have a clear customer-focused vision that you can communicate with your organization.
 The easiest way to define this vision is to create a set of statements that act as guiding principles.

-Once these principles are in place, they will drive the behavior in your organization.
+Once these principles are in place, they will drive the behavior of your organization.
 Every member of your team should know these principles by heart and they should be embedded into all areas of training and development.

 Understand who your customers are

 One way to do this is to segment your customers and create personas (or customer profiles).
 Try to give each persona a name and personality.
 For example, Anne is 35 years old; she likes new technology and is tech savvy enough to follow a video tutorial on her own, whereas John (42 years old) needs to be able to follow clear instructions on a web page.

 By creating personas, your customer support team can recognize who they are and understand them better.
 It's also an important step in becoming truly customer centric.

 Create an emotional connection with your customers

 You’ve heard the phrase “it’s not what you say; it’s how you say it”?

-The best customer experiences are achieved when a member of your team creates an emotional connection with a customer.
+Well, the best customer experiences are achieved when a member of your team creates an emotional connection with a customer.

 Research by the Journal of Consumer Research has found that more than 50% of an experience is based on an emotion as emotions shape the attitudes that drive decisions.